Course overview

 Final Project

-Each student will complete a final project consisting of three elements: 1) a project plan, 2) a project presentation, and 3) a project report.
-The project plan will be due by 11:59 PM on Monday, May 11.
-Presentations of student projects will occur during the last week of class; specific days/times will be assigned randomly.
-The final project will be due by 11:59 PM on Tues, June 9.
+Each student will complete a final project consisting of two elements: a project plan (10%) and a project report (25%).
+The project plan will be due no later than 11:59 PM PDT on Sunday, May 10.
+The final project will be due no later than 11:59 PM PDT on Wednesday, June 10.
+Students will use R Markdown for their final report and submit it as a pdf document.
 Please see the Final Project page for more details.

 Academic integrity